KwabenaNyinaku/nd00333-capstone/starter_file/README.md

 ## Model Deployment
 The AutoMl model is selected for deployment after comparisons show it proved the better.
 The deployment is carried out with the help of the ACI
 (Azure Container Instance).
-A request is then made to the endpoint, after the endpoint is deleted.
+A sample request is then sent to the endpoint, and a response is received.
+The endpoint will be deleted to conclude the experiment.

 ##
 Screenshots of model deployment and Testing Endpoint: